Tomato6966/Discord-Join-to-Create/README.md

 # Discord-Join-to-Create
-A basic Join to Create Bot
+A basic Join to Create Bot, Which works perfectly finem, Easy to setup!

 # How to use the Bot